syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/How-To.md

 ---
 layout: post
-title: Customization in Syncfusion Rotator control for Xamarin.Android
+title: Customization in Syncfusion® Rotator control for Xamarin.Android
 description: Learn how to customize the Rotator control with its Properties
 platform: Xamarin.Android
 control: Rotator